 We're absolutely captivated by Issa Rae—her wit, beauty, and, of course, her glorious natural hair.
 Here, the CoverGirl ambassador shows off the chocolate brown color with curls and an award-winning smile.
 This type of dynamic brunette is not the kind that you want to do as a kitchen beautician, Jaxcee says.
 "To truly get the nuanced tones and dimension chocolate shades call for, let a professional do it."

 It's important to ask your colorist to formulate a shade best for your complexion, like Emilia Clarke's true chocolate brown look.
-Many of us know her best as the legendary platinum-haired Mother of Dragons (R.I.P.
-Game of Thrones), but it's common knowledge these days that she's a true brunette—and we love it.
+Many of us know her best as the legendary platinum-haired Mother of Dragons, but it's common knowledge these days that she's a true brunette—and we love it.

 One thing we love about Victoria Beckham: She has the sharpest sense of what she likes and what works for her.
 Her timeless brown hair is one of those things.
 Like many celebs, she had her stint as a blonde, but Posh is clearly a brunette at heart.

-Try to get your roots redone every 6-10 weeks to keep hair luscious and vibrant like Beckham.
-Plus use a color-enhancing conditioner like Moroccanoil Color Depositing Mask in Cocoa ($28) and Pravana Nevo Color Enhancer Treatment in Cocoa Brunette ($21) to help keep color looking new between appointments.
+Try to get your roots redone every six to 10 weeks to keep hair luscious and vibrant like Beckham.
+Plus use a color-enhancing conditioner like Moroccanoil Color Depositing Mask in Cocoa ($30) to help keep color looking new between appointments.

 Sam McKnight styled a bevy of beautiful brunette looks.
 Scroll through to see them all.
 Whether your hair is naturally brunette, like some shades here, or you're choosing the color, it's always a good idea to invest in a weekly hair mask.

-Mandy Moore has mastered practically every hair hue on the spectrum but has stuck with a rich espresso and a few well placed bronzy highlights for the long haul.
-It's a classic look, yet Moore's natural color skews towards blonde, requiring her to go in for a touch up every once in a while.
-This touch up depends on how dark you go compared to your natural level of lightness, Cassanova says, noting the upkeep usually requires just a root touch up or an over-all gloss.
+Mandy Moore has mastered practically every hair hue on the spectrum, but she's stuck with a rich espresso and a few well-placed bronzy highlights for the long haul.
+It's a classic look, yet Moore's natural color skews towards blonde, requiring her to go in for a touch-up every once in a while.
+This depends on how dark you go compared to your natural level of lightness, Casanova says, noting the upkeep usually requires just a root touch-up or an overall gloss.

 Try a hair gloss.
 They're known to boost hair shine and improve color.
 While glossing treatments can be applied in the salon by a professional, there are also a surprising number of effective at-home hair glosses on the market today.

 With Kaia Gerber's shiny long look, she's definitely investing in a great hair gloss.
-Cassanova recommends using IGK Hair’s Mixed Feelings Toning Drops ($30) for brunettes for an easy at-home gloss.
-"Use about 5 drops, mixed into your conditioner or leave-in product.
+Casanova recommends using IGK Hair’s Mixed Feelings Toning Drops ($29) for brunettes for an easy at-home gloss.
+"Use about five drops, mixed into your conditioner or leave-in product.
 This will help keep any brassiness at bay," she says.

-Is Kaia not the spitting image of her supermodel mother Cindy Crawford?
-Just like her mom's thick, luscious brown hair, Kia's gives off major glamazon vibes.
+Is Gerber not the spitting image of her supermodel mother Cindy Crawford?
+Just like her mom's thick, luscious brown hair, her hair gives off major glamazon vibes.